Need help with affiliate marketing strategy and unsure which top strategies to try first?

 3 Affiliate Marketing Strategies That Are Not Effective

-Successful affiliate marketers are regularly refining the way they promote their products.
+Successful affiliate marketers are regularly refining the strategy they use when marketing their products.
 They keep updated on market trends and opportunities to improve their performance.
 These are some tactics that may seem easy, but should be avoided if you expect to grow your affiliate business.

 1. “Set it and Forget it” Approach